machinemindsai/prompt-engineering-for-songwriters/README.md

 Welcome to the **Good Stuff**.
 Expand a topic to get started

-This is a preview of [Prompt Engineering for Songwriters](https://godsol.gumroad.com/l/prompt-engineering-for-songwriters)
+> Get the full training in [Prompt Engineering for Songwriters](https://godsol.gumroad.com/l/prompt-engineering-for-songwriters)

 # Prompt Engineering for Songwriting